visual-layer/fastdup/README.md

 > + **NonCommercial** — You may not use the material for commercial purposes.
 > + **NoDerivatives** — If you remix, transform, or build upon the material, you may not distribute the modified material.

-For any more information or inquiries regarding the license, please contact us at info@visual-layer.com or [LICENSE](./LICENSE).
+For any more information or inquiries regarding the license, please contact us at info@visual-layer.com or see the [LICENSE](./LICENSE) file.

 ## Disclaimer
 <details>